dflaten/dflaten.dev/src/lib/blog/posts/self-hosted-image-service.md

 1. At first couldn't get the iphone app to work correctly because I didn't put my local ip address in exactly as required.
 You need to put in the entire `http://numbers:port` in order for it to access correctly.

 2. A backup incase local storage fails.
-I'm only using a
+I'm only using a 2 TB drive hooked to my server which could fail.
+I need redundency and will for now probably look to the cloud to provide.

+3. If your machine is ever resarted and then you have trouble getting the clusters to start back up and connect to your devices there are a few things you can try:
+    * First try updating your server by running: `docker compose pull && docker compose up --force-recreate`
+    * If you are using a different location than the default you may need to re mount the usb drive where your photos/videos are stored you can do a command like `sudo mount /dev/sdb1 /media/usb` to remount it.

 ## Cloud Backup Cost Analysis
 Backblaze costs ~ 6 dollars per month for a terrabyte of storage.
 This is more expensive than general AWS S3 storage but the